onurkaraas/ai-logo/README.md

 3. **Optimized Screen Transitions**: Avoiding URL parameter bloat by using context instead of route parameters
 4. **Component Architecture**: Structuring components to minimize unnecessary re-renders

-## Media Storage Features
+## Media Storage and Sharing Features

-The app provides robust media handling capabilities:
+The app provides robust media handling and sharing capabilities:

 - **Save to Gallery**: Save generated logos directly to your device's photo gallery
 - **Album Organization**: Automatically organizes saved logos in an "AI Logo" album
 - **Permission Handling**: Properly requests and manages media library permissions
 - **Efficient File Handling**: Converts base64 data to files for optimal storage
+- **Clipboard Integration**: Copy prompts to clipboard with visual feedback
+- **Share Functionality**: Share your creations with others

 ### Technical Implementation

-The media storage features are implemented using:
+The media storage and sharing features are implemented using:

 1. **Expo Media Library**: Provides access to the device's media library
 2. **Expo File System**: Handles temporary file creation and management
+3. **Expo Clipboard**: Enables copying text to the system clipboard
-3. **Permission Workflow**: Implements a user-friendly permission request flow
+4. **Permission Workflow**: Implements a user-friendly permission request flow
-4. **Error Handling**: Provides clear feedback when operations succeed or fail
+5. **Error Handling**: Provides clear feedback when operations succeed or fail

 ## Acknowledgments